Robustness of competing climatic states: Testing different cloud albedo representations

-All in all, when looking at the CS, including the new parametrization leads to a decrease in the total MEP of $\approx 8.5$\% due to a weaker hydrological cycle, and strengthens the heat transport in both the atmosphere and the ocean, without introducing any spurious bias in water and energy budgets.
-Since it has been shown that such parameterization improves comparisons with observational data in present-day simulations~\citep{kucharski_decadal_2006}, we can more convincingly conclude that it is worth including it in the MITgcm atmospheric module.
+All in all, when looking at the CS, including the new representation leads to a decrease in the total MEP by $\approx 11.4$\% due to a weaker hydrological cycle, and strengthens the enthalpy transport in both the atmosphere and the ocean, without introducing any spurious bias in water and energy budgets.
+Since \citet{kucharski_decadal_2006} showed that such cloud albedo prescription improves comparisons with observational data in present-day simulations, we can conclude that it is worth including it in the MITgcm atmospheric module.